According to the American Cancer Society in this press release:

 IARC published its report online October 26, 2015 in The Lancet Oncology.”

-If you would like to know about the medical studies and analysis surrounding how red and processed meat causes cancer, go to this PubMed paper: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4698595/
+If you would like to know about the medical studies and analysis surrounding how red and processed meat causes cancer, see this PubMed paper: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4698595/

 The beat way to avoid carcinogenics like this is to #GoVegan.